Visualization Guide

 - prepare documentation for users who do not know the kanji tile faces

-- compare how readable your examples are in
+- compare how readable your examples are with

 - The output of